-The “Quest” in QuestFest stands for our main event, which is an epic scavenger hunt through the Historic District of Savannah, GA!
+The “Quest” in QuestFest stands for our main event, which, for the first time, will be a virtual scavenger hunt!
 The twist?
-Both competitive and noncompetitive teams are after experiences and not items.
-Using a smart phone, groups will choose challenges, submit photographic evidence and receive points via our QuestFest app.
-The more creative a submission, the more points awarded, so be sure to think outside of the box because the winning team will take home cash!
+Both competitive and noncompetitive teams are searching for experiences, not items.
+Using a smart phone, your team will choose challenges, submit photographic evidence and receive points via our QuestFest app.
+The more creative a submission, the more points awarded!
+Make sure to think outside of the box because the winning teams receive great cash prizes!
 The best part of the whole thing?
-The challenges, which we’re calling Quests, are designed with Girl Scout values in mind, so while we’re having fun, we’ll be making the world a better place too!
+The challenges, or QUESTS, are designed with Girl Scout values in mind, so while we’re having fun, we’ll also be making the world a better place!

-The Quests will be top secret until the event kicks off, but there’s a few things you can do to prepare:
+The Quests are top secret until the event kicks off at the opening ceremony on Saturday morning, but there’s a few things you can do to prepare:

 - Make sure that at least one team member has a smart phone with data or WiFi capabilities.

 - One or two people from your team will need to be familiar with Facebook, Twitter and Instagram.